Jurassic World Opens Crichton’s Park to Dino-Sized Adventure

 It’s safe to say few, if anyone, knew what to expect from Jurassic World.
 As sequels are concerned, this felt particularly unnecessary.
 More than that, the premise – 20 years after the historic failure of the original park the company behind the cloning of dinosaurs has “fixed” their mistakes and now have their Costa Rican island paradise up, running and full of 20,000-plus guests – felt like nothing terribly inspiring.
 The film had the smell of being more of a larger scale remake than a continuation of the story begun in Michael Crichton’s best-selling novel and brought to life in Steven Spielberg’s Oscar-winning 1993 film, and as such my interest in seeing what was going to happen and why was understandably muted going into the promo screening.

 My bad.
-Director Colin Trevorrow, who allegedly rewrote the script with his fellow Safety Not Guaranteed scribe Derek Connolly, throwing out a great deal of what original writers Rick Jaffa and Amanda Silver (Dawn of the Planet of the Apes) initially came up with in the process, makes the leap from micro-budgeted indies to large-scale Hollywood productions with smashing success.
-Fast-paced, character-driven, filled with spectacle and heart, the film is a surprisingly intimate coming of age saga for both its adult and adolescent characters alike, building to a suitably heart-pounding bit of creature-based carnage that is almost certain to illicit cheers from most in the audience.
+Director Colin Trevorrow, who rewrote the script with his fellow Safety Not Guaranteed scribe Derek Connolly, throwing out a great deal of what original writers Rick Jaffa and Amanda Silver (Dawn of the Planet of the Apes) initially came up with in the process, makes the leap from micro-budgeted indies to large-scale Hollywood productions with smashing success.
+Fast-paced, character-driven, filled with spectacle and heart, the film is a surprisingly intimate coming of age saga for both its adult and adolescent characters alike, building to a suitably heart-pounding bit of creature-based carnage that is almost certain to illicit cheers from the majority of the audience.